oneapi-src/level-zero-tests/conformance_tests/tools/sysman/test_sysman_scheduler/README.md

 ### zetSysmanSchedulerSetExclusiveMode

 * GivenValidSysmanHandleWhenSettingSchedulerExclusiveModeThenSuccesseReturned :- The test case changes the scheduler mode to exclusive mode and then verifies it.
+Note: when setting ExclusiveMode always store and restore defaults from the user code.

 ### zetSysmanSchedulerSetComputeUnitDebugMode